-In tender offers subject to Section 14(d) of the Exchange Act, the all-holders and best price requirements in Rule 14d-10 are implicated by the use of the vendor placement structure because U.S. target security holders would receive different consideration from their non-U.S. counterparts.
-Generally, the SEC believes that the parameters of the Tier I cross-border exemptions should represent the appropriate limits under which a bidder in a tender offer subject to Regulation 14D may offer cash to U.S. security holders while issuing sharesto their counterparts outside the United States.
-In Tier I tender offers, for purposes of complying with the equal treatment requirement, bidders are permitted to offer cash consideration to U.S. holders in lieu of offering securities so long as the bidder has a reasonable basis for believing that the amount of cash is substantially equivalent to the value of the consideration offered to non-U.S. holders pursuant to Rule 13e.
+In tender offers subject to Section 14(d) of the Exchange Act, the all-holders and best price requirements in Rule 14d-10 are implicated by the use of the vendor placement structure because US target security holders would receive different consideration from their non-US counterparts.
+Generally, the SEC believes that the parameters of the Tier I cross-border exemptions should represent the appropriate limits under which a bidder in a tender offer subject to Regulation 14D may offer cash to US security holders while issuing shares to their counterparts outside the United States.
+In Tier I tender offers, for purposes of complying with the equal treatment requirement, bidders are permitted to offer cash consideration to US holders in lieu of offering securities so long as the bidder has a reasonable basis for believing that the amount of cash is substantially equivalent to the value of the consideration offered to non-US holders.

-Bidders making a cross-border exchange offer sometimes seek to exclude some U.S. target holders and include in the exchange offer only those U.S. target holders (such as institutional investors) for whom an exemption from the registration requirements of the Securities Act may be available.
+Bidders making a cross-border exchange offer sometimes seek to exclude some US target holders and include in the exchange offer only those US target holders (such as institutional investors) for whom an exemption from the registration requirements of the Securities Act may be available.
 The SEC has stated that exchange offers for securities subject to Section 14(d) of the Exchange Act may not be made in the United States on a private offering basis, consistent with the all-holders provisions of Rule 14d-10.
-Thus, even where the bidder is eligible to rely on an exemption from Securities Act Section 5 for such offers, it would violate the equal treatment provisions applicable to such offers by excluding target security holders for whom an exemption was not available.
-Similarly, as discussed above, offering cash under a vendor placement arrangement to some U.S. holders and bidder securities to others (such as institutions) is not permitted in tender offers subject to the all-holders rule.
+Thus, even where the bidder is eligible to rely on an exemption from Securities Act Section 5 for such offers. it would violate the equal treatment provisions applicable to such offers by excluding target security holders for whom an exemption was not available.
+Similarly, as discussed above, offering cash under a vendor placement arrangement to some US holders and bidder securities to others (such as institutions) is not permitted in tender offers subject to the all-holders rule.

-Where a bidder seeks to use the vendor placement structure for a tender offer subject to Rule 14d-10 at U.S. ownership levels above Tier I, it must seek an exemption from those rules, which is granted only where it is in the interests of U.S. investors (i.e., rarely).
+When a bidder seeks to use the vendor placement structure for a tender offer subject to Rule 14d-10 at US ownership levels above Tier I, it must seek an exemption from those rules, which is granted only when it is in the interests of US investors (i.e., rarely).
 Thus, it is not advisable to conduct vendor placements in a Tier II transaction.